y-js/y-array/README.md

 # A note on intention preservation
 If two users insert something at the same position concurrently, the content that was inserted by the user with the higher user-id will be to the right of the other content.
 In the OT world we often speak of *intention preservation*, which is very loosely defined in most cases.
 This type has the following notion of intention preservation: When a user inserts content *c* after a set of content *C_left*, and before a set of content *C_right*, then *C_left* will be always to the left of c, and *C_right* will be always to the right of *c*.
-This property will also hold when content is deleted or when a deletion is undone.
+Since content is only marked as deleted (until all conflicts are resolved), this notion of intention preservation is very strong.

 # A note on time complexities
 * .insert(position, content)